Card Tier List for Back 4 Blood: The Best Cards Ranked

 Miraculous Recovery – Defense Card

-This would be good when stacked but, you are losing a lot of cards to get that 25% chance up.
+This would be good when stacked, but you are losing many cards to get that 25% chance up.
 It is almost useless when you think about it.

 Power Swap – Offense Card